 Archeology Has an archeological report been prepared for this project?
 If yes, provide a copy.
-Yes No Will another public agency be preparing an archeological report?
-Yes No Do you know of any archeological or historic sites in the area?
+No Will another public agency be preparing an archeological report?
+No Do you know of any archeological or historic sites in the area?
 If yes, explain below.
-OYes No If necessary, provide additional information below: Insert the attachment number here, if applicable: · · Photographs For all petitions other than time extensions, attach complete sets of color photographs labeled, showing the vegetation that exists at the following three locations: i, clearly da ted and Along the stream channel immediately downstream from each point of diversion n Along the stream channel immediately upstream from each point of diversion At the place where water subject to this water right will be used Maps For all petitions other than time extensions, attach maps labeled in accordance with the applicable features, both present and proposed, including but not limited to: point of disrediversion, distribution of storage reservoirs, point of discharge of treated wastewater location of instream flow dedication reach.
+OYes No If necessary, provide additional information below: Insert the attachment number here, if applicable: Photographs For all petitions other than time extensions, attach complete sets of color photographs labeled, showing the vegetation that exists at the following three locations: s, clearly dat ted and Along the stream channel immediately downstream from each point of diversion on Along the stream channel immediately upstream from each point of diversion At the place where water subject to this water right will be used Maps For all petitions other than time extensions, attach maps labeled in accordance with trapplicable features, both present and proposed, including but not limited to: point of crediversion, distribution of storage reservoirs, point of discharge of treated wastewater location of instream flow dedication reach.
 (Cal.
 Code Regs., tit.
-23, §§ 715 et seq., 79) iversion, po r, place of u oint of Pursuant to California Code of Regulations, title 23, section 794, petitions for change may not be accepted. submitted w vithout maps All Water Right Holders Must Sign This Form: I (we) hereby certify that the statements I (we) have furnished above and in the attach the best of my (our) ability and that the facts, statements, and information presented a best of my (our) knowledge.
-Dated (in the interval of the in are true and Water Right Holder of Authorized Agent Signature Water Right Holder or Authorized Water Right Water Ri orized Agen t Signature NOTE: • Petitions for Change may not be accepted unless you include proof that a copy of the petition Department of Fish and Game.
+23, §§ 715 et seq., 7 liversion, po er, place of u int of Pursuant to California Code of Regulations, title 23, section 794, petitions for change may not be accepted. submitted w vithout maps All Water Right Holders Must Sign This Form: I (we) hereby certify that the statements I (we) have furnished above and in the attack the best of my (our) ability and that the facts, statements, and information presented above to find the statements of my (our) knowledge.
+Dated Santa Rosa, Company of the statements of my (our) knowledge. are true and Water Right Holder or Authorized Agent Signature Water Right Holder or Authorized Water Right Holder or Authorized Agent Signature orized Agent t Signature NOTE: Petitions for Change may not be accepted unless you include proof that a copy of the petiti on was served d on the

+- Petitions for Change may not be accepted unless you include proof that a copy of the petition was served on the Department of Fish and Game.
 (Cal.
 Code Regs., tit.
-23, § 794.) on was serve d on the

-Petitions for Temporary Transfer may not be accepted unless you include proof that a copy of the petition was served on the Department of Fish and Game and the board of supervisors for the county(ies) where you currently store or use water and the county(ies) where you propose to transfer the water.
-(Wat, Code § 1726.)
+23, § 794.) - Petitions for Temporary Transfer may not be accepted unless you include proof that a copy of the petition was served on the Department of Fish and Game and the board of supervisors for the county(ies) where you currently store or use water and the county(ies) where you propose to transfer the water.
+(Wat.
+Code § 1726.)

-Photographs in Vicinity of Main Diversion Facilities at Wohler and Mirabel Park
+Sonoma County Water Agency Photographs in Vicinity of Main Diversion Facilities at Mirabel Park

-Russian River Between at Mirabel Park on July 25, 2014
+Russian River Downstream of Mirabel Park Production Facilities on July 12, 2016